Debunking the Arguments of PseudoSkeptics and Debunkers

 In

-truth and by their actions, these pseudoskeptics are defenders of the
+truth and by their actions, these pseudoskeptics are defenders of

-status quo and materialism.
-They are
+quo and materialism.
+They are fanatics

-fanatics and dogmatists who have no regard for facts, evidence or truth, but
+and dogmatists who have no regard for facts, evidence or truth, but

-have an a priori faith-based belief that paranormal phenomena is impossible and
+priori faith-based belief that paranormal phenomena is impossible and

-therefore set out to debunk it, not investigate it.
-And they will distort, dismiss and obfuscate
+set out to debunk it, not investigate it.

-to get their way.
-Thus, they generally
+And they will distort, dismiss and obfuscate to get their way.
+Thus, they generally have no objectivity

-have no objectivity toward evidence, but bigotry and emotional fanaticism.
+toward evidence, but bigotry and emotional fanaticism.

 If